IlyaIbragimov/horror_pool/README.md

 ### Production Docker Stack

-The production stack uses nginx to serve the compiled React application and proxy `/horrorpool/**` requests to Spring Boot.
+The production stack uses nginx to serve the compiled React application and proxy API/docs requests to Spring Boot.
 Only nginx is exposed publicly; the backend and PostgreSQL remain on the internal Docker network.

+Proxied backend paths include:

+- `/horrorpool/**`
+- `/swagger-ui/**`
+- `/v3/api-docs/**`
+- `/actuator/health`

 Required production values in `.env`: